 Can HUD 223(f) Loans Be Used for Senior Housing Communities?

 If you're interested in acquiring or refinancing a senior housing community, can you use a HUD 223(f) loan to do so?
-Well, it depends.
-Senior, or age-restricted communities, are defined by HUD as any development intended for residents 62 years and older, and, while age-restricted comm
+Maybe — but assisted living facilities won't qualify.

 Section 8 Housing in Relation to HUD 223(f) Loans